ArnoSaine/is/README.md

 ### Application Variants by the Domain

-> ⚠️ The code for other variants is included in the bundle, even if it's not rendered.
-Consider lazy loading if the code for the variant gets large.

 > ℹ️ In the browser, `location.hostname` is a constant, and `location.hostname === "example.com" && <p>This appears only on example.com</p>` could be all you need.
-You might still choose to use the `<Is>` component for consistency and for server-side actions and loaders.
+You might still choose to use the Is pattern for consistency and for server-side actions and loaders.

 `./is.ts`: